Maruf51/Hot-Onion-Foods/README.md

 *	Pay online using your credit card and enjoy the most delicious dummy food.

 __Technology:__ React js, React Router, Node js, Mongo DB, Firebase Auth, Heroku, Bootstrap

-* A full-stack Website where you can run your Services with full Responsive for any device.
-* Admin can enter new services.
-And admin can see who wants which service and work for them.
-* Users can add Reviews on your work.
-All users can see all the Reviews.
-Technology: React js, React Router, Node js, Mongo DB, Firebase Auth, Heroku, Bootstrap